 - Ethyl hexyl nitrate as phenol formaldehyde diesel cetane enhancer

-- Hydrogen transfer, hydrogen fuel cells
+- Hydrogen transfer, hydrogen fuel cells, hydrogen production

 - Ethanol Amines